 Outside of the circuit: 10 miles visibility, 2000’ ceiling

 Rental Ceiling and Visibility Limits (local and cross country)

 3 miles visibility, 1 mile horizontally from cloud, 500′ below cloud, 500′ above ground

-As each individual pilot’s experience differs, all pilots are strongly encouraged to establish their personal weather limits in conjunction with Transport Canada’s set weather minimums.
-Any exceptions to the above weather minimum are at the discretion of the CFI or delegate on a case by case basis.
+As each individual pilot’s experience differs, all pilots are strongly encouraged to establish their personal weather limits in conjunction with Transport Canada’s set weather minima.
+Any exceptions to the above weather minima are at the discretion of the CFI or delegate on a case by case basis.

 22. Pilots must have a minimum of 45 minutes of fuel reserve for all flights.
 Visual checking of fuel levels is mandatory, and pilots are advised to know the endurance of their tanks based on hourly consumption, rather than relying on fuel gauges.

 23. Pilots must report all snags on the aircraft to the supervising instructor and enter the defect in the journey log.